genicsblog/docs/ui-components/index.md

 # UI Elements Guide

-**NOTE**: If you are stuck at any step, create an issue on github and we'll help you out, or [join our discord server](https://discord.gg/qQEsNkF7F6) to get faster help.
+**NOTE**: If you are stuck at any step, create an issue on github and we'll help you out, or [join our discord server](https://discord.gg/qQEsNkF7F6) to get help faster.